kaievns/the-log/posts/lead/leaders-managers-executives.md

 If I would water it down very liberally, then we could say that a **strategy** as a set of rules that sits between a **vision** and actual **plans**.
-But, strategies are rather complex entities that include other strategies, such as functional strategies, coordination strategies, risk-management strategies, etc.
-All of them together would form what's known as a **strategic context**.
+But, strategies are rather complex entities that include other strategies, such as functional strategies, people strategies, coordination strategies, risk-management strategies, etc. All of them together would form what's known as a **strategic context**.

 Think back to our video game analogy.
 Each speciality will have their own functional strategy how they're going to enact their role in the team.
 That